Affordable Tank Services

 One-third use electricity for heating.

-About 5% of all the homes in the US use propane for heating.
+Only about 5% of all the homes in the US use propane for heating.

 5% doesn't seem like a very high percentage, so it may seem propane isn't a good option for heating your home.

 On the contrary, propane will heat your home very safely and effectively.
-Switching to propane could save you stress, time, and money, especially if you own your own propane tank and can shop around for the best prices.
+Switching to propane could save you stress, time, and money, especially if you own your own propane tank and can shop around for the best propane prices.